gautamrk25/business-analytics-platform/Onix/Customers/Retail/2025/business-analysis-platform/docs/project/PROJECT_STATUS.md

 - Learning history with tests
 - Data Validator Block (all 17 tests passing)
 - Smart Data Profiler Block (all 22 tests passing)
+- Basic FastAPI structure with CORS and routing
+- Mock API endpoints for blocks

+### ⚠️ Integration Gap
+**Critical Issue**: The building blocks are implemented but NOT connected to the API:
+- Building Block Registry exists but API uses mock data
+- No service layer to bridge API and building blocks
+- Database models defined but not integrated
+- No actual data processing happening through API

 ### 🚧 In Progress
 - Industry Detective Agent (9/24 tests passing)